slo1958/sl-xj-lib-data/README.md

 - clStringDataSerie() from integer or number: the library uses the default conversion provided by Xojo

+Please also refer to the file ‘README-Conversion.md’ in the documentation folder in the source tree.

 #### about data serie index clDataSerieIndex
 (subclass of clDataSerie)
 This class is only used to maintain the record index stored in tables.
 The value is automatically set to the next value of a counter.